Media monitoring: Technologies involved

 Media monitoring is practically achieved by a combination of technologies—including audio and video recording, high speed text scanners and text recognition software—and human readers and analysts.
 The automation of the process is highly desirable and can be partially achieved by deploying data mining and machine learning techniques.
 These technologies compile and index data from all types of online media sites, such as Twitter, Instagram, and Reddit, which allows for a user to search for specific data on these sites, such as brands, mentions, and opinions, in a more streamlined, simple way.

-Public Relation teams may often purchase these tools online for a premium, as they are important for their job and help make it much easier.
-Popular paid software tools include: